Hukyl/CurrencyTradeBot/README.md

-# Currency Bot
+# Currency Trade Bot

 ## What is it?
 ----------------------------------------
-**Currency Bot** is a Telegram bot, which supports you in trade business.
+**Currency Trade Bot** is a Telegram bot, which supports you in trade business.
 It provides notifications about the changes in currency rates, such as BRENT and some business shares, and helps you prognose the changes.